arvestad/exv/README.md

 Command line tool for viewing spreadsheets files, including Excel (.xls, .xlsx), Open Office (.ods), and similar.

-The modules `openpyxl`, `xlrd`, and `odsparsator` are used for parsing and interpretation of the input files, and `tabulate` is used for viewing worksheets in a tabular fashion.
+The modules [openpyxl](https://pypi.org/project/openpyxl/), [xlrd](https://pypi.org/project/xlrd/), and [odsparsator](https://pypi.org/project/odsparsator/) are used for parsing and interpretation of the input files, and `tabulate` is used for viewing worksheets in a tabular fashion.

-Formulas are handled, but no attempt is made at making use of embedded charts and other non-tabular objects.
+No attempt is made to make use of embedded charts and other non-tabular objects.
 In fact, nothing fancy has been dealt with.
-Formulas are not coming out very well from Open Office files.
+Formulas are not coming out very well from Open/Libre Office files.

 ## Usage